TarachaR/Cancer-Prevention--Regression-Analysis-The-African-Cancer-Institute/README.md

 6. Provide recommendations.
 7. Challenge the solution.

-While performing model selection/diagnosis, you will be required to perform the following steps in an effort to check for the following assumptions:
+While performing model selection/diagnosis, I performed the following steps in an effort to check for the following assumptions:

 * Assess the linearity of the model (parameters)
 * Assess heteroskedasticity